 Special students are required to complete all coursework and written assignments and are graded in accordance with the grading policies of Hartford Seminary for degree program students.
 Special students are not assigned a faculty advisor; advisors are assigned at the time of admission and matriculation into a degree program.
-However, special students are invited and encouraged to meet with the Director of Educational Services, the Seminary Academic Advisor or the Registrar at the time of course registration, particularly if the individual anticipates seeking admission to a graduate certificate or degree program at some point in the future.
+However, special students are invited and encouraged to meet with the Registrar at the time of course registration, particularly if the individual anticipates seeking admission to a graduate certificate or degree program at some point in the future.

 Special students may register for and complete up to 18 credits (six 3-credit courses) before applying and being admitted to Hartford Seminary.
 Special Students considering enrolling in a Graduate Certificate should do so before completing 12 credits since at least 6 credits must be taken after formal matriculation into the Graduate Certificate program.

 All courses (except for Program Specific Courses) are open to auditors on a space available basis.
 While auditing students are not graded, they are expected to complete readings and other coursework as determined by the faculty member teaching the course.
 There are two payment rates for auditors, regular audit and special audit.
 The special audit rate is available to those who meet one of the following criteria: